gristlabs/grist-help/help/lightweight-crm.md

 ## Exploring the example

-Open the document “Lightweight CRM”, found in Examples & Templates in your Grist home page.
+Open the document [Lightweight CRM](https://docs.getgrist.com/doc/lightweight-crm), found in Examples & Templates in your [Grist home page](https://docs.getgrist.com/).

 - You'll see the "Contacts" page, listing contacts on the left of the screen.